lugocorp/sequence/README.md

 - [x] Code the fatigue system and rework events accordingly
 - [x] Draw some beta sprites
 - [ ] Add beta content
-- [ ] Balance as needed
+- [ ] Allow a new game to be started without without exiting the app
 - [ ] Launch the beta

+#### Full Launch
 - [ ] Contact more consultants just to double check themes and designs

-#### Full Launch
+- [ ] Balance game content as needed
 - [ ] Update consultants list
+- [ ] Add time/weather icon to HUD
 - [ ] Replace audio files with custom sound effects
-- [ ] Allow a new game to be started without without exiting the app
 - [ ] Add custom RNG with seed, allow players to set the seed for a given run
 - [ ] Store previous run stats (how far you went, points scored, etc) in a save file
 - [ ] Redesign sprites for full launch/draw all sprites
-- [ ] Put all launch content into the game
+- [ ] Add all final game content
-- [ ] Balance as needed again
 - [ ] Launch the full game